-“The challenges for traditional research: new data, stakeholders and methods” by Jordi Ferrer, co-founder of Zinklar, was voted as the best article of 2016 in Research and Marketing, in AEDEMO’s Annual Gala, celebrated on the 30/03/2017.
+“The challenges for traditional market research: new data, stakeholders and methods” by Jordi Ferrer, co-founder of Zinklar, was voted as the best article of 2016 in Research and Marketing, in AEDEMO’s Annual Gala, celebrated on 30/03/2017.
 We reproduce the article here in full.

-The main challenge of companies in Market Research is, precisely, to understand and take note of the fact that the definition and environment of the market in which they operate has changed radically in the last few years – and will continue to do so at the same rate that technology and society advances.
+The main challenge of companies in Market Research is, precisely, to understand and take note of the fact that the definition and environment of the market in which they operate have changed radically in the last few years – and will continue to do so at the same rate that technology and society advances.

 Key Aspects of the New Market

-New technologies, data and information
+1. New technologies, data, and information

 Massive adoption of new technologies has generated a trove of new data sources that represent the consumer in systematic ways.
 Not only is this data recording “passive” activities, but it allows for direct contact and communication.
 Understanding the consumers’ attitudes and habits has never been easier.

-With the adoption of digital technologies, mobile and social, the consumer shares a large part of information (more or less consciously accepting a trade-off between their privacy and access to free or relevant content).
+With the adoption of digital technologies, mobile and social, the consumer shares a large part of the information (more or less consciously accepting a trade-off between their privacy and access to free or relevant content).

 On the other side, consumers also adapt their expectations, especially in terms of their interaction with brands and companies.
 The expectation that these interactions will be adapted to their daily habits is a new way in which marketing needs to satisfy its target audience.
-By using mobile systems based on gamification, apps that offer a specific value when sharing their opinions or behaviour with different brands, the consumer sets higher benchmarks for their interaction with brands.
+By using mobile systems based on gamification, apps that offer a specific value when sharing their opinions or behavior with different brands, the consumer sets higher benchmarks for their interaction with brands.
 All this should be considered and reflected on when adapting systems of data collection among companies carrying out “traditional research”.

 In this changing and competitive environment, brands, like their customers, also adopt new strategies and information systems to take decisions.